Joey Logano wins 2022 NASCAR Cup Series championship - KTVZ

 Joey Logano wins 2022 NASCAR Cup Series championship

-Joey Logano won his second NASCAR Cup Series championship at Phoenix Raceway on Sunday, capturing his second championship win in his career.
+Joey Logano won the NASCAR Cup Series championship Sunday, claiming the trophy after 312 laps at the Phoenix Raceway in Avondale, Arizona.

+The win gives Logano his second career championship, the first coming in 2018 at Homestead-Miami Speedway in Las Vegas.
+Before his first win, Logano had been widely seen as an underdog.

-He started on the pole in the No. 22 Team Penske Ford.
+The 32-year-old Logano started Sunday on the pole in the No. 22 Team Penske Ford.
 Although 36 drivers started, just four — Ross Chastain, Chase Elliott, Christopher Bell and Logano — were eligible for the series title after a playoff whittled the field down from 16.

-Before the 2018 finale at Homestead-Miami Speedway in Las Vegas, Logano was widely seen as the underdog but went on to claim the title.

 The-CNN-Wire